OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 Deploying serverless application is trivial these days.
 CLI tools and IDE plugins allow you to go from code to production with just a single command or click.
 Eventually though such deployments will need a more robust process to allow changes to be batched together and verified by teams who don't write the code.
 The traditional solution to these requirements is to have multiple environments, and progress deployments through internal testing environments before they reach production.

-In this blog post we'll dive into how multi-environment serverless deployments can be expressed in CloudFormation and progressed in a reliable manner.
+In this blog post, we'll dive into how multi-environment serverless deployments can be expressed in CloudFormation and progressed in a reliable manner.

 ## The sample applications